LagoLunatic/DSVEdit/README.txt

 ### Running from source

-If you want to run DSVEdit from source you must have Ruby 2.0.0 or higher and Qt 4.8.6 installed.
+If you want to run DSVEdit from source you must have Ruby 2.0.0 or higher and Qt 4.8.6 exactly installed.